 All great website design projects start with a research phase.
 This allows us to get to know your business and your customers/visitors in more detail.
 What do you want the new website design to do?
 What pain points and gripes do you and your customers currently have that the new design needs to address.
 What are the main goals of the new website; more enquiries or sign-ups?
 This phase allows us to clearly identify the issues and validate the new designs against, we achieve this through interviews and analytical tools like Google Analytics and Hotjar that allow us to see where your visitors are entering the website and where they are dropping off and why they might be doing so as well as watching recordings of your visitors behaviour whilst on the website to highlight areas of improvement.

 Before spending the time creating great visuals, designs always benefit from a wireframing phase, the wireframe allow us to focus on what’s important; the layout of content and functionality across devices so that the designs set off on the right foundations and ensure the wireframes meet the goals and expectations set out in the research stage; as opposed to focusing so much on branding and typography so early.
-Clients can sometimes miss bigger issues because they can’t get over the rounded corners on a button, or the colour of a title.

 The next phase will see the design team turn the wireframes into concepts.
 The designs go through a process of continuous feedback.
 We want to show you the progress of the designs as early and often as possible so you are able to provide feedback throughout and to make sure you are kept involved in your project.
 The UI concepts are created for a number of devices from mobile and tablet to smaller and larger desktop screens.
 The user experience team are heavily involved in the design process at this stage to ensure performance, usability, accessibility, interaction and customer experience are at the front of every design consideration.